alex05447/minits/design_notes.md

         };

-        // Task is queued for execution but will not complete until later. ts.add_task(f);
+        // Task is queued for execution but will not complete until later. ts.task(f);
     }
     // ERROR: `local` does not live long enough.
     ```

     In code above, we want to get a compilation error because `f()` might outlive `local`.
     There's no safe way to have a fire-and-forget task with local borrows.
-We can bend the rules and force the above to compile with unsafe code within `add_task()`, but we will end up accessing garbage through `local`.
+We can bend the rules and force the above to compile with unsafe code within `task()`, but we will end up accessing garbage through `local`.

 4. (Does not work) Local borrow.
 Explicit wait.
     ```rust
         let ts = TaskSystem::new();

         {
-            let h = TaskHandle::new();
+            let h = ts.handle();

             let local = /* ... */;